Categories:Food HIstory Lunch New England Sandwich Recipes Sandwiches History

-It is a calorie-laden sandwich made with two slices of bread layered with peanut butter and Marshmallow Fluff, and sometimes along with the occasional banana.
+A Flutternutter Sandwich is a calorie-laden sandwich made with two slices of bread layered with peanut butter and Marshmallow Fluff, and sometimes along with the occasional banana.

 Marshmallow Fluff is a blend of corn syrup, sugar, dried egg white, and vanilla flavoring.
 Learn how to make Homemade Marshmallow Fluff/Cream.

 The Flutternutter Song:

-need fluff, fluff, fluff
+Oh you need fluff, fluff, fluff

 To make a fluffernutter